halljc76/MarkovPitcherAnalysis/ProjectPaper.md

 ### Functions

-*Quick Aside*: All of the formal code for these functions will be present in the corresponding Github Repository, linked at the beginning of these report.
+*Quick Aside*: All of the formal code for these functions will be present in the corresponding Github Repository, linked at the beginning of this report.
 The code has been removed here for the sole purpose of brevity (or, to at least combat excessive length...).

 **Function Details**: